fermisurfaces/IFermi/paper.md

 manipulating Fermi surfaces as objects.
 In IFermi, we address these limitations by developing a fully-featured Python library for representing and processing Fermi surfaces and Fermi slices.
-We also implement a novel algorithm for determining the dimensionality of Fermi surfaces using the connectivity of surface across periodic boundaries and the Euler characteristic of the isosurface mesh.
+We also implement a novel algorithm for determining the dimensionality of Fermi surfaces using the connectivity across periodic boundaries and the Euler characteristic of the isosurface mesh.
 IFermi, therefore, enables the programmatic characterisation of Fermi surfaces and can be used as a foundational library for investigating complex Fermi surface properties such as nesting.